Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number

-As discussed in the main text, the exactly flat band criteria of TBCB require $t=2t^{\prime}$ and $w_{AA}=0$.
-In this section we show how the flatness of the two flat bands is affected by these two parameters near the first magic angle.
-We calculated the band width of the middle two flat bands while varying $t$ or $w_{AA}$.
+As discussed in the main text, the exactly flat band criteria of the TBCB require $t=2t^{\prime}$ and $w_{AA}=0$.
+In this appendix, we show how the flatness of the two flat bands is affected by these two parameters near the first magic angle.
+We calculated the bandwidth of the middle two flat bands while varying $t$ or $w_{AA}$.
 The results are shown in Fig.~\ref{fig:robustness}.
-Notice that if $w_{AA}\ne0$, the particle-hole symmetry is broken, thus the flat bands deviate from the zero energy.
+Notice that if $w_{AA}\ne0$, the particle-hole symmetry is broken, and thus the flat bands deviate from zero energy.

-As shown in the Fig.~\ref{fig:robustness}(a), as $t$ varies from $500$ meV to $1500$ meV, the band width of the flat bands varies from 0 meV to 2.5 meV which is relatively small.
-And as $w_{AA}$ varies from $0$ meV to $2.0$ meV, the band width of the flat bands varies from 0 meV to 3 meV.
+As shown in Fig.~\ref{fig:robustness}(a), as $t$ varies from $500$ meV to $1500$ meV, the bandwidth of the flat bands varies from 0 to 2.5 meV which is relatively small.
+As $w_{AA}$ varies from $0$ to $2.0$ meV [Fig.~\ref{fig:robustness}(c)], the bandwidth of the flat bands varies from 0 to 3 meV.
 The flat bands are quite robust against the deviation of the parameters.

-\subsection{B. Another Derivation of the First Magic Angle}
+\subsection{Appendix B. Another Derivation of the First Magic Angle}

-We now provide another derivation of the first magic angle by requiring the vanishing of inverse effective mass of the fermions at the QBTP.
-(Note that this is in contrast with the magic angle definition of vanishing Fermi velocity in TBG.)
-Here we only consider the nearest four $M$ points of the bottom layer (red) to the center point of the top layer (blue) in the mBZ, as shown in Fig. 2 of the main text.
-We write the ten-band Hamiltonian in the momentum space for these 5 points in mBZ:
+We now provide another derivation of the first magic angle by requiring the vanishing of the inverse effective mass of the fermions at the QBTP.
+(Note that this is in contrast to the magic-angle definition of vanishing Fermi velocity in TBG.)
+Here we only consider the nearest four $M$ points of the bottom layer (red) to the center point of the top layer (blue) in the mBZ, as shown in Fig.~\ref{fig:morielattice} of the main text.
+We write the ten-band Hamiltonian in the momentum space for these five points in the mBZ:

 where $\mathcal{H}_0(\mathbf{q})\!=\!\left(